operativeF/crect/README.md

 **Compile time:**

 * Uses the Kvasir MPL library for metaprogramming.
-* The project will be ported over to the Boost MP11 library after unit testing has been completed.
+* The project will be ported over to the Boost TMP library after unit testing has been completed.

 **Runtime:**